 When you think about it, in order to comprehend, one must have all one’s attention focused on the meaning.
 If you’re reading slowly and struggling with individual words, sounding them out, even if you’re sounding them out correctly, all of your mental attention is wrapped up in the actual decoding.
 So you’re not paying attention to the point of reading, which is obviously the meaning.
 We find that fluency and automaticity are a very big deal.

-How do we help increase their reading fluency?
+How do we help increase their reading speed and fluency?

 You could sum it up in a phrase, and that is “guided oral repeated reading.”
 There’s a notion of guided, meaning you’re either reading with a prerecorded cassette, as in programs such as Read Naturally, which you can visit at readnaturally.com and find out about, or you’re working with a tutor, with programs such as Great Leaps.
 You can visit greatleaps.com and find out about that.
 Or you’re just informally working with a partner, with a parent, with an older sibling.
 What’s important is the notion that it’s not just practice.